 I stayed in Hong Kong for a week (and loved it – most of it), before taking a ferry over to Macau for the conference.
-The connections I made there paved the way for some opportunities for an upcoming trip to India that I’d booked after finding a mistake air fare (which I learned about after taking an awesome error fares course).
+The connections I made there paved the way for some opportunities for an upcoming trip to India that I’d booked after finding a mistake air fare.

 After my quick sojourn in Hong Kong and Macau, I returned to Bali for what was supposed to be another month.
 Instead, the active volcano Mount Agung went into high alert, and although I was technically safe in Ubud, reports I’d heard from Ubud’s survivors of Mount Agung’s last eruption in 1963 didn’t make me want to stick around to find out, so I voluntarily evacuated.
 Turns out I evacuated a couple of months earlier than necessary, but the volcano did indeed start spewing ash which shut down the airport a few times.

 I really enjoyed Bali on the whole, and am certainly curious to return….another time.

 Part of the reason evacuating from Bali was easy for me was because I had friends of friends (of friends) in Jakarta who were kind enough to open up their homes to me.
 I had no intention of writing about my three weeks in Jakarta which were pretty sedentary, but a few things happened that I found so amusing I simply had to share.